napari/napari-plugin-engine/docs/usage.rst

 =====================================

-Your :class:`HookCaller` should now be populated with any of the implementations found in plugins, as :class:`HookImpl` objects on the :class:`HookCaller`.
+Your :class:`HookCaller` should now be populated with any of the implementations found in plugins, as :class:`HookImplementation` objects on the :class:`HookCaller`.

 .. code-block:: python